SinoLewis/fireshop/README.md

 The Fireshop online shop platform frontend built with Svelte, Tailwind, Hugo, Firebase, & Flamethrower.

+### Acknowlodgements
+Much of the project acquaintance comes from the [fireship.io](github.com/fireship-io/fireship.io) repo.

 ## Dev Assistance

 All static content is managed with Hugo in the `content` dir.
 You can easily extend your ideas directly by forking this repo.